WhiteLotus: Walking Through a UEFI Bootkit

 );

-Before the kernel patching stage, WhiteLotus also sets the VbsPolicyDisabled EFI variable:
+Before the patching stage, WhiteLotus also sets the VbsPolicyDisabled EFI variable:

 Status = gRT->SetVariable(